Frequently Asked Questions

 What are the expectations for writing samples?

-If you are invited for an interview, you will be asked to submit by email 1 or 2 writing samples, in the official language of your choice.
+You must submit by email 1 or 2 writing samples, in the official language of your choice.
 The samples must be between 5 and 10 pages in length; they must not be co-authored and must not be factums (including factums produced for court proceedings or a moot court).
-You will have about 2 weeks to submit your sample(s), and will receive email confirmation of receipt within 24 hours.

 What kind of security clearance do I need?